The Pardot Time-to-Value Guide for Small and Medium Businesses

 Keep in mind that MROI doesn’t always have to be financial in nature.
 Beyond the financial value of your marketing activities, you can fold in soft metrics like webinar registrations, delivered mailers, social media engagement, email open rate, and so on.

 Ultimately, calculating MROI is about determining the best way to consistently deliver the best engagement to your customers.
 Hard numbers will give you clear insights into the messaging and channels that connect best with your customers.
-Use that data to personalize their journeys and cultivate long-term customer relationships.
+Use that data to personalise their journeys and cultivate long-term customer relationships.